radex/Goldengate/README.md

 ## Issues

 At the moment, Goldengate is (and can be) only a proof of concept, because WKWebView can't load web pages from the app bundle.
-This has been fixed on the upstream repo, but it's possible that the necessary API won't be added until OS X 10.11 / iOS 9.
+This [has been fixed on the upstream repo](http://trac.webkit.org/changeset/174029/trunk/Source/WebKit2/UIProcess/API/Cocoa/WKWebView.h), but it's possible that the necessary API won't be added until OS X 10.11 / iOS 9.

+Idea to try: according to [this tweet](https://twitter.com/wkwebview/status/540914015934107648), WKWebView can load local files from /tmp.
+Can we try making a tmp directory at launch and copying the needed files there?

 ## Dependencies/setup